infiniteframeworks/blog/_posts/2025-05-18-Escaping Liquid Syntax.md

 Liquid is an open-source template language from [Shopify](https://www.shopify.com/) that is used by [Jekyll](https://jekyllrb.com/).

-When posting [about how to enable tags in Jekyll on GitHub Pages], I made a funny set of mistakes.
+When posting [about how to enable tags in Jekyll on GitHub Pages](/enabling-tags-in-jekyll-on-github-pages/), I made a funny set of mistakes.
 First, I forgot to escape my Liquid syntax so that my code samples were rendered by Liquid.
 As an example, something like this:

   <pre>
   {% raw %}